Your Guide To Designing, Making & Selling Laser Cut Products

 Step 2: Calculate Profitable Pricing

-Now that we know all of the costs, what’s it going to take to be profitable?
+Now that you know all of the costs, what’s it going to take to be profitable?

 A standard pricing ratio acceptable to retailers is 1:2:4.